- The fortified villages of Sabina

 - The Abbey of Farfa

-WE RECOMMEND: Extra nights in Casperia (see below for cookery course), in Misciani to relax by the pool, at Mompeo for Stefano's gorge and Roman villa, and of course in Rome, at Roberta's B&B.
+WE RECOMMEND: Extra nights in Casperia (see below for cookery course), in Misciani to relax by the pool or go foraging, at Mompeo for Stefano's gorge and Roman villa, and of course in Rome, at Roberta's B&B.

 EATING AND DRINKING: In the Restaurant Terra di Pa' in Contigliano, on your first night, Giorgio suggests their signature dish - "Terra di Pa" - fresh vegetables of the season with small pieces of tender lamb, all sautéed with long or short pasta, paired with Montepulciano di Abruzzo - not a local wine but one he thinks works well with this dish, and also with a second course of meat or cheese.
 Mauro and Ornella at Il Fienile say "Your guests appreciate a lot our home-made maltagliati (irregular pieces of pasta, made with spelt and wheat flour) with tomato sauce, olives and wild fennel; we propose our organic home-made wine: the white one is Grechetto and Trebbiano; the red one is Montepulciano di Abruzzo and Sangiovese.
 They like them (particularly the red one)!"
 Elisabeth at Le Mole sul Farfa says: "A typical 'primo' is stringozzi con pesto di mandorle e pacchino - fresh pasta with a pesto of almonds and garlic, served with cherry tomatoes.
 A good wine with it is Grechetto di Todi, a white wine from Umbria.
 A dessert that I often make and has always success: Torta di cioccolato e noci: chocolate cake with almonds and walnuts, served with fresh whipped cream."